The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 The government of Czechia has imposed these measures to reduce the spread of COVID-19:

-Last checked on 14/06/2021.
-Please check the latest COVID-19 travel safety regulations closer to the travel date of your train to Prague from Berlin.
+Last checked on 20/09/2021.
+Remember to check the latest COVID-19 travel safety regulations for your train to Prague from Berlin closer to your date of departure here.

 Omio customers book a train from Prague, Praha, Zličín to Berlin Hbf most frequently for this route.

-Passengers board their train most frequently from Prague, Praha, Zličín and travel around 0 mile (s) / 0 km from the city centre to this train station.
+Passengers booking this journey most frequently board their trains from Prague, Praha, Zličín and need to travel around 6 mile (s) / 10 km from the city centre to get to this train station.

-Passengers travelling this route most often arrive at Berlin Hbf and need to travel approximately 0 mile (s) / 0 km from the train station to the city centre in Berlin.
+Passengers arriving in Berlin most often arrive at Berlin Hbf and need to travel around 1 mile (s) / 2 km from this train station to the city centre.

 Here are some other resources that might have the information you need